 Wednesdays 9:00am to 4.00pm

 This clinic is run by our Community Midwife.
-If you become pregnant, you will be given a ‘booking appointment’ at which the midwife will ask you a few questions and carry out some general health checks.
-You will be seen regularly throughout your pregnancy either at the practice or at the local hospital, or both.
+If you become pregnant, you will be given a ‘telephone appointment’ at which the midwife will ask you a few questions and carry out some general health checks.
+You will be seen regularly throughout your pregnancy either at a local practice or at the local hospital, or both.

 If you wish to contact the midwife please ring the Gilchrist Birthing Unit on 01379 870600.
 This is staffed every morning and the answer phone is checked every evening.
 If you need to contact the midwife urgently please ring the Ipswich Hospital on 01473 7122333 and ask for the Senior Midwife On Call.

 Thursday 9.30am to 11.30am

 Health Visitors run a weekly clinic at Hillside Community Centre, Stowmarket for parents and carers to bring along their babies/children.
 They can be contacted by leaving a message on their answerphone on 01449 776045.

 All new babies are invited for regular check-ups from eight weeks old.
 A full immunisation programme is offered here at the surgery including MMR, pre-school vaccinations and boosters.
 Please ensure that your baby/child is booked for his/her vaccination according to the recommended schedule.
 From 1/9/15 Meningitis B vaccinations will be given to your baby at 2 months, 4 months and 12-13 months.
 National guidance recommends that parents should give a single dose of liquid paracetamol afterwards.
 For further information about this please see this poster: Men B and Paracetamol